bbgdzxng1/cta608-in-vbi/README.md

 ...
 And SCTE, SMPTE, ATSC, the good people at WGBH, the National Captioning Institute, Telecaption I, II, 3000? etc.  The crew at ld/vhs-decode.
 And, of course, Team FFmpeg.

 ### VBI fun!
-- [Unai.VITC](https://github.com/unai-d/Unai.VITC) which creates a VITC waveform, which kinda inspired the idea to create a scanline that could be embedded into a VBI.
+- [Unai.VITC](https://github.com/unai-d/Unai.VITC) which creates a VITC 90-bit scanline, which kinda inspired the idea to create a Line-21 scanline that could be embedded into a pseudo-VBI.
 - FFmpeg's [readvitc](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_readvitc.c)
 - [Wide Screen Signaling](https://en.wikipedia.org/wiki/Widescreen_signaling) could be simulated in the same way.
 - vhs-decode's [Wide Screen Signaling wiki](https://github.com/oyvindln/vhs-decode/wiki/Wide-Screen-Signalling)